 This post is for you, but it’s also for me!
 I needed a little lunchtime inspiration over here as well.
 When we have to pack a lunch, we tend to turn to the same things again and again.
 Salmon salad, sesame free hummus and crackers, veggies, granola bars…we generally have those on repeat over here.

 There are a lot of gluten free breads available these days, which is a good thing!
 I hope you will take the time to look at what your store offers, and make sure to call and confirm that any bread you find is safe for your dietary needs.
-Some brands to look for are Schar, Canyon Gluten Free Bakehouse, and B Free.
-I have seen all of these brands at Fresh Thyme, Meijer, and Kroger at various times.
+Some brands to look for are Schar, Little Northern Bakehouse, and B Free.
+I have seen these brands at Fresh Thyme, Meijer, Whole Foods, and Better Health Stores at various times.

 I haven’t had any trouble with sandwiches holding up when I use gluten free bread, but I do toast the bread before I make the sandwich.
 I find that I enjoy the texture of gluten free bread more when it is toasted.

 Dairy Free Cheese